numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Solving for Ax = v means that we are doing the reverse calculation (transformation Matrix * unknown starting vector = known landing position)
     - Normal case: A * x = ? (find where x lands)
     - Reverse case: A * ? = v (find what lands on v)
-    - So we are looking for a starting vector X which, after the transformation, lands on V
+    - So we are looking for a starting vector X which, after the transformation, lands on v

 - Cases:
     - The determinant is non-0: most commonly; keeps the existing dimension
     - The determinant is 0: space is squished into a lower dimension

 - Non-0 determinant:
-    - In this case there will always be one and only one starting vector X that lands on V
+    - In this case there will always be one and only one starting vector x that lands on v
     - We can find it by playing the transformation IN REVERSE
-    - "Which vector X would we find, if we went backwards from V and played the transformation in reverse?"
+    - "Which vector x would we find, if we went backwards from v and played the transformation in reverse?"
     - Inverse transformation is just another tranformation itself
     - A-inverse is the unique transformation with the property that if you first apply A and then A-inverse, you end up back where you started
     - As we know, applying one transformation after another is captured algebraically with Matrix multiplication (followed by multiplying the final transformation by the original vector)